calvertwong/Code-Snippets/microservices-setup/feature-module/README.md

 This feature module is technically a React application so it will be having `App.tsx` and `index.tsx` that can be use like what you have in a React application.

+# Take note
+Two `.npmrc` files must be setup, one in local machine and the other one in this repo in order to publish and download NPM package

 ## Tips 1
 The exported routes in `src/index.routes.tsx` will have no any effect on the route tree in `App.tsx` so you can develop this feature module independently without the container/parent module.